abilandz/NAT3054/Lecture_2/git.md

 ### 6. Git how-tos <a name="git.how.tos"></a>

-TBI 20241007 re-order examples in terms of importance
+In this section, some of the frequently encountered real-case scenarios are summarized in an exemplary way for their solution.

 * **How to push a newly created local branch or local tag to remote repository?**

   Imagine that in GitHub and locally you have only the _master_ branch (e.g. after the initial cloning of online repository locally), and then locally you create a new branch with the name _newBranchName_.
-You can propagate that new branch also to GitHub by using:
+You can propagate that new branch to the same online repository at GitHub by using:

   ```bash
   git push --set-upstream origin newBranchName